 17. Win + C : Opens Cortana

-While Prtscn allows you to take a screenshot, pressing the windows button along side allows you to automatically save the screenshot.
-There is a folder named screenshot in your pictures destination, where PNG files of the screenshot will get saved.
+While Prt Sc allows you to take a screenshot, pressing the Windows button at the same time allows you to automatically save the screenshot.
+There is a folder named “screenshot” in your pictures destination, where PNG files of the screenshot will get saved.
 No need to add another screenshot tool!

 19. Win + I : Open Settings

 Need to quickly open the settings tab?
 Now, you don’t need to browse through 3-4 destinations to reach the settings tab.
-Just hit Win + I and you can open up the settings menu for windows.
+Just hit Win + I to open up the settings menu for Windows.

 20. Win + S : Search for Windows

-You can easily open it up by pressing Win + S and type in the file name you want to look up.
-Additionally, since Cortana is integrated with search, you can use it to ask additional questions as well.
+You can easily open it by pressing Win + S and typing in the file name you want to look up.
+Additionally, since Cortana is integrated with the search function, you can use it to ask additional questions as well.

 21. Fn + F2 : Rename

-Depending on the hardware manufacturer, F2 keys perform various tasks like, volume up/down, turn wifi off/on.
-However, using the Fn + F2 you can quickly use the Rename file option when a file/folder is selected.
-Say good bye to the right click.
+Depending on the hardware manufacturer, F2 keys perform various tasks, like volume up/down or turn Wifi off/on.
+However, using the Fn + F2, you can quickly use the Rename file option when a file/folder is selected.
+Say goodbye to the right click.

 22. Fn + F5 : Refresh

-Your PC stuck is stuck and the processor can’t keep up?
-Refresh is a good old method to get things moving.
-Pressing Fn + F5 can refresh windows or if you are working on your browser, it can refresh that too.
+Your PC stuck is stuck and the processor can’t keep up.
+Refresh is a good method to get things moving.
+Pressing Fn + F5 can refresh Windows, or if you are working on your browser, it can refresh that, too.

 23. Win + X : Hidden Menu

-If you have configure notifications and alerts on your systems, this shortcut will help you easily toggle through all of them.
-Extremely useful for people who are loaded with notifications.
+If you have configured notifications and alerts on your systems, this shortcut will help you easily toggle through all of them.
+It’s extremely useful for people who are especially popular or busy.

-You’re working and a notification pops up that needs your attention.
-Well just use Win + Ctrl + B and the explorer will switch to the application that sent you the notification.
+You’re working, and a notification pops up that needs your attention.
+Use Win + Ctrl + B, and the explorer will switch to the application that sent you the notification.
 Swift.

 The Bottom Line

-You might be excited to start using all of them right away.
-While I advise you to try them all out, it entirely depends on how you engage with your system and what work you do on it.
-(But honestly you will be using a handful of them.)
+You might be excited to start using all of these Windows keyboard shortcuts right away.
+While I advise you to try them all out, it entirely depends on how you engage with your system and what work you do.
+Any number of them can be generally useful.
+Start experimenting today.